Final Event of the 2nd Map Competition

 Share This Post

-Over eight months, students, with the support of their teachers, learned to use geotechnologies and create digital maps, acting as “human sensors” by collecting data about the accessibility of their local areas.
+Over eight months, students learned to use geotechnologies and create digital maps, acting as “human sensors” by personally collecting accessibility data for their local areas.
+Most importantly, they raised awareness through exceptional hands-on inclusion activities, inspiring their peers and local communities.

 More To Explore